bagofrogs/mc-automated-properties-additions/README.md

 - `entity.properties` lists all **entities**.
 So for example mobs like the glow squid or drowner have glowy, emissive parts, and that's the file that defines those

 This can be quite in-depth.
 For example some blocks emit light when placed, but not when held.
 Some do so when they are powered, some even only emit light when they are waterlogged.
-This is all defined in the json files.
+This is all defined in the `.properties` files.

 ## So what does this tool do?
 The default .properties files mostly define vanilla blocks/items/entities.